ProvableHQ/ARCs/arc-0009/README.md

     // Extract required fields - this enforces the interface
-    // If the record lacks these fields, the Merkle proof fails get.dynamic.record r0.owner into r1 as address;
+    // If the record lacks these fields, the Merkle proof fails get.record.dynamic r0.owner into r1 as address;
-    get.dynamic.record r0.value into r2 as u64;
+    get.record.dynamic r0.value into r2 as u64;

     // Use the extracted values
     assert.eq r1 self.caller;          // caller must own the record